mavenium/PyEditorial/README.md

 - Used "Sqlite" to create DB
 - Used "CKEditor"
 - Translation ready
-- Auth system (Login & Logout & Forget password)
+- Auth system (Login & Logout and Forget password)

 ------------
 ### Special Thanks